imrahulr/imrahulr.github.io/_posts/2019-01-02-deepfakes.md

 ![Generative Adversarial Network](/assets/images/df/df3.png)

 GANs have a huge potential because they can learn to mimic any distribution of data.
-Thhey can be taught to create worlds eerily similar to our own in any domain: images, music, speech, prose.
+They can be taught to create worlds eerily similar to our own in any domain: images, music, speech, prose.

 ### Overall Architecture